About the Admin Page

 - Teams or divisions: Create groups and divisions and empower Division Administrators.

 - Organization & Security Settings: Control organization-wide settings, create permissions for things such as library and panel access, project access, and project security.
 Enhanced levels of security are also available for enterprise users.

 If you are a Brand or Division Administrator, selecting the Admin page will make these administrative tools available.
 Each has been previewed below in this overview.

 The Reports tab is the best place to look to figure out usage for your entire license.

-The Self-Enrollment Code is randomly generated and displayed at the top of your Report as soon as the permission is turned on for your organization.
+The self-enrollment code is randomly generated and displayed at the top of your admin report as soon as the permission is turned on for your organization.

 This section counts all the surveys on the license that have a status of new.
 It will also show the percentage of active and inactive surveys, and any surveys that are pending review.

 The Users tab allows you to create new user accounts, as well as search for, view, and edit individual user accounts within your organization.